dschil138/Fulcrum/README.md

 ![Photo of the Fulcrum Keyboard](photos/fulcrum-detail-1-web.jpg "")

+The switches are mounted using an angled platform.
+It consists of two pieces which clamp around the base of the switch.
+The whole assembly is then superglued to the top of the case.

+There is no precise place to glue this little platform.
+It is meant to have flexibility there so that you can mount it where it feels comfortable to you.
+You may want to consider lengthening or shortening the joystick as well.
+A longer joystick provides extra leverage if your 5-way switch has a high operating force.

 > **Note**
-> You should experiment with different functions to find what works for you, but here are some useful tips:
+> You should experiment with different key functions to find what works for you, but here are some useful tips:
 > 1. Pressing "down" (towards the desk) on the joystick should be a layer switch while held.
 This is because it is the easiest motion to hold while also pressing other keys on the keyboard.
 > 2. The most awkward movement is pushing them "forward" (away from you), so choose what you put there carefully
 > 3. Besides "forward", they all handle Mod-Tap functionality very well, so consider assigning a "hold" key and a "tap" key for each direction
 > 4. The first few times you use them, you may find it hard to not move the whole board around a bit when pressing certain directions.
 This will go away after a day or two of getting used to the movements.

-The switches are mounted using an angled platform.
-It consists of two pieces which clamp around the base of the switch.
-The whole assembly is then superglued to the top of the case.

-There is no precise place to glue this little platform.
-It is meant to have flexibility there so that you can mount it where it feels comfortable to you.
-You may want to consider lengthening or shortening the joystick as well.
-A longer joystick provides extra leverage if your 5-way switch has a high operating force.

 ## Combos
 This keyboard uses a layout with a *significant* number of combos.
 You don't necessarily have to use as many as I do, but you are going to have to use some no matter what.